Tips On Care And Growing Duranta Erecta

 Duranta Erecta Care

-Golden dewdrop generally grows as an upright sprawling large shrub, but sometimes as a small tree, reaching up to the height of 20’ feet.
+Golden dewdrop generally grows as an upright sprawling large shrub but sometimes as a small tree, reaching up to 20′ feet tall and wide in warm climates.

-Its light green leaves are oppositely arranged, have an elliptic to ovate shape, and grow up to 3” inches long on drooping branches.
+Its evergreen foliage features light green leaves that are oppositely arranged have an elliptic to ovate shape and grow up to 3” inches long on drooping branches.

 Flowering and Fragrance

-The skyflower plant produces tight racemes of beautiful light-blue, lavender, or pale purple tubular flowers.
+The skyflower plant produces tight racemes of beautiful light blue, lavender, or pale violet tubular flowers with white edging in spring through frost.

-A few of these plant type varieties also produce white flowers.
+A few of these varieties of Duranta also produce white flowers on new growth.

-In addition to the striking flower color, the long bloom time is another reason why golden dewdrop a highly desirable garden plant.
+In addition to the striking flower color, the long bloom time is another reason the golden dewdrop is a desirable garden plant.

 The plant continues to bloom almost all year long, making it an ideal choice for home gardens.